Classic Film Stars Who Were Actually Really Weird People

 Advertisement

-Film blog Movie Morlocks has the details, and they're as bizarre as one of Welles' fake schnozzes.
 In nearly every movie appearance he made, Welles sported a fake nose.
 At the start of his career, these were relatively normal sizes.
 By the end, they were misshapen, bulging things that swelled out the center of his face like a lost alien chestburster making a dash for the nearest exit.
 And you better believe he was unwilling to work without them.
-When he took an acting gig on Black Magic, while still trying to finish directing Macbeth, the star was more worried about his box of misplaced noses than he was about his unfinished picture.
+When he took an acting gig on "Black Magic," while still trying to finish directing "Macbeth," concern over a box of misplaced noses took priority over his acting commitments.

 When he finished a film, Welles kept his noses, named them, and stored them in his Hollywood home, where he would occasionally take them out at parties and perform magic tricks with them.
-That's the sort of crazy you can get away with when you've directed the best film ever made.
+That's the sort of weirdness you can get away with when you've directed the best film ever made.

 Advertisement